 TOP things to do in Oman

-- # 2 Remote villages – Oman is rarely populated country and it feels the most beautiful places are always the one, which are hard to get to.
+- # 2 Remote villages – Oman is rarely populated country and it feels the most beautiful places are always the one, which are hard to get to, so renting a 4×4 is one of the things to do in Oman.
 The most beautiful village of them all is called Bilad Said.
 It lies in the middle of Oman’s mountain range, but when you reach it, you will know your effort was well worth it!
 Just the road, which leads to Bilad Said is worth taking the trip – this was one of our favorite things to do in Oman.

 - # 3 Deserts – Because of its many deserts, we could say Oman is a real desert country!
 One of the most famous and visited desert is Wahiba.
 Amazing sand dunes, which can be as high as 200 meters, are out of this world!
-On your travel to Oman, don’t ever miss staying at least one night in this Wahiba Desert, where peace and quiet will be nothing compared to the one of the most amazing starry sky you will see here.
-You will never want to leave!
-One of the most rewarding things to do in Oman.
+For us one of the best things to do in Oman was wilderness camping in Wahiba desert, so don’t miss that either.
+Having peace and quiet and the amazing starry sky above you is priceless for sure and as well one of the most rewarding things to do in Oman.

-- # 5 Nizwa town – The mountain area of Oman starts with the town of Nizwa (historically Nizwa was a capital of Oman in 6th and 7th century AD).
+- # 5 Nizwa town – The mountains area of Oman starts with the town of Nizwa (historically Nizwa was a capital of Oman in 6th and 7th century AD).
 The town is most famous for its amazing fortress and tower.
-You can visit the fortress, explore its museum and get to know some Oman’s rich history.
-Don’t forget to climb on the tower, from where you can see the whole town area.
-While in Nizwa, I recommend also visiting its market, but please note the markets in Arab countries are closed on Fridays!
+You can visit the fortress, explore its museum and get to know Oman’s rich history.
+Don’t forget to climb on top of the tower to enjoy splendid views over the town and area.
+Visiting local markets is one of the best things to do in Oman and Nizwa has one of the nicest ones in the country.
+Note that the markets in Arab countries are closed on Fridays!

 - # 6 Coastal towns – The biggest part of Oman population lives on the coastal side of the country, where their main economic activity is fishing.
-If you really want to see the whole picture of Oman on your travel, you cannot miss on a typical fishing town Sur.
-The town of Sur is interesting also as one of the only places in the country, where traditional fishing boats called “dhows” are still being hand-made.
+To get an idea of Omani people and their lifes, one of the best things to do in Oman is visiting its fishing villages.
+We really enjoyed stopping at Sur and that’s not just because the town is the only places left in the country, where traditional fishing boats called “dhows” are still being hand-made.

-- # 7 Fortresses – Due to its strategic location, Oman was continuously endangered and attacked threw out the history.
+- # 7 Fortresses – Due to its strategic location, Oman was continuously endangered and attacked threw-out the history.
 If we know this, more than 1000 fortresses in the country, are no surprise.
 We could say fortresses are one of the most recognized landmarks in Oman and with that visiting some should get on your bucket list for things to do in Oman.
 Many of them are perfectly rebuild, so don’t forget to visit the most famous like Bahla, Jabrin, Rustaq, Nizwa and Nakhla.
 The most beautiful of them all is for sure the Bahla fortress, which is under Unesco protection.

 - # 9 The Grand Canyon – Yes, also Oman has its own Grand Canyon.
 To reach it, you need to find the highest road in the country (2000 meters above the sea level).
-The Grand Canyon is very impressive and if you are a trekking lover, you will find your paradise here!
+If you enjoy hiking, visiting the Grand Canyon is one of the things to do in Oman.